Are you itching to start homesteading today? If so, you're in good company.

-Carpentry is a great way to avoid purchasing mass-produced furniture and products, save some money, and learn some useful skills.
+Carpentry is a great way to avoid purchasing mass-produced furniture and products, save money, and learn useful skills.

-All you need are some two-by-fours, a measuring tape, a saw and some sandpaper and you can get to it.
+All you need are some 2x4s, a measuring tape, a saw, and some sandpaper to get to it.
 There are numerous “How To” guides on the web, and it’s a great outdoor game to create yourself.

-Raising micro livestock, such as quails, chickens or rabbits, may seem like a project suited to people with large yards, and in certain cases, it is.
 Yet if you have limited space, such as a balcony or patio, and want to raise your own livestock, try raising quail.
-They need less food than chickens and can live in a smaller space.
+They need less food than chickens or turkeys and can live in smaller space.

-And there you have it - seven ways to get start homesteading today.
+And there you have it - seven ways to get started homesteading today.
 Pick one, get out there, and do it!

 And don't forget, there are endless resources online to figure out what you want to do.
 If you're having trouble with any homesteading activities, let us know in the comments below, and we'll do our best to help!